C. Ramachandra Rao

-Shri C. Ramachandra Rao (born in 1931 in Peddapuram), a Municipal town in the East Godavari District of Andhra Pradesh, India is a Telugu Short Story writer, tennis player and South Indian Plantationer.
+C. Ramachandra Rao (born 1931) is an Indian Telugu short story writer, tennis player and South Indian Plantationer.

 He was ranked No.1 tennis player in the State of Andhra Pradesh for a number of years up to 1956.

 Ramachandra Rao is a post-graduate in Political Science from Presidency College, Chennai (1950 batch), and also holds a bachelor's degree in Law from Madras University.